Richard Condon: Worldview

-"Manchurian Candidate"

-Although not perhaps actually originated by Condon himself, his use of "the Manchurian Candidate" made that phrase a part of the English language.
-Frank Rich, for example, in his column in the "Sunday Opinion" of The New York Times of August 17, 2008, writes about Barack Obama with a reference to both a well-known actress and a well-known plot element (which he gets wrong) in the first movie version of Condon's 1959 book:

-[Obama's] been done in by that ad with Britney [Spears] and Paris [Hilton] and a new international crisis that allows [John] McCain to again flex his Manchurian Candidate military cred.
-Let the neocons identify a new battleground for igniting World War III... and McCain gets with the program as if Angela Lansbury has just dealt him the Queen of Hearts.

-"The fiction of information"
+Genre

-Condon's works are difficult to categorize precisely: A 1971 Time magazine review declared that, "Condon was never a satirist: he was a riot in a satire factory.
+Condon's works are not easily categorized: A 1971 Time magazine review declared that, "Condon was never a satirist: he was a riot in a satire factory.
 He raged at Western civilization and every last one of its works.
 He decorticated the Third Reich, cheese fanciers, gossip columnists and the Hollywood star system with equal and total frenzy."
 The headline of his obituary in The New York Times called him a "political novelist", but went on to say that, "Novelist is too limited a word to encompass the world of Mr. Condon.
 He was also a visionary, a darkly comic conjurer, a student of American mythology and a master of conspiracy theories, as vividly demonstrated in 'The Manchurian Candidate'."
 Although his books combined many different elements, including occasional outright fantasy and science fiction, they were, above all, written to entertain the general public.
 He had, however, a genuine disdain, outrage, and even hatred for many of the mainstream political corruptions that he found so prevalent in American life.
 In a 1977 quotation, he said that: